haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 is a test automation approach that checks invariants instead of concrete examples.
-When a test subject (a component or a function for example) has a huge input space (it takes strings, real numbers, combinations of parameters, ...), making sure the code returns a valid result no matter which composition of inputs it gets requires a lot of example-based tests.
+When a test subject (a component or a function for example) has a huge input space (it takes strings, real numbers, combinations of parameters, ...), making sure the code returns a valid result no matter which composition of inputs we pass requires many example-based tests.
 Testing every combination of parameters, or every conceivable string, will take forever.
 The drawback of writing and maintaining these tests outweighs the benefit of having them in the first place.

-Writing property-based tests increases our confidence in the code without that many inconveniences.
+Writing property-based tests increases our confidence in the code without that a significant cost.
-Testing an array sorting function is a classic use case of this kind of testing.
+Testing a sort function is a classic use case.
-We define a property that compares the sum of result array elements to the sum of initial array elements.
+We define a property that compares the sum of the result array elements to the sum of the initial array elements.
-If they're different, our sorting function needs some work.
+If they're different, the function needs some work.

 A property-based testing library builds different shapes of arrays: an empty array, arrays with one element, arrays with huge numbers of elements, with duplicated elements, with negative numbers, ...
 It checks the property for each of generated values.
-If any of them fails the property, the library tries to squeeze it or shrink it if we want to use the right term.
+If any of them fails the property, the library tries to squeeze it or to "shrink" it if we are to use the right term.
 It returns the simplest possible counterexample.

 It's interesting to see how different languages implement such a library.